TarunCore/TH-Fuse-SAM/PRECOMPUTE_README.md

   --epochs 100
 ```

-The training will use the precomputed masks instead of running SAM during each iteration.
+The training will use the precomputed masks for visible images, while still computing IR masks on-the-fly.

 ## Step 3: Test with Precomputed Masks